Also Like

 Law of Attraction Principles

 The Law of Attraction is the philosophical backbone of most manifestation programs.
 The core premise: your dominant thoughts and emotions shape your reality.
 Think positively about wealth, and wealth will come to you.
-Think negatively, and you’ll repel it.
+Think negatively, and you will repel it.

 This idea went mainstream in 2006 with The Secret, though it has roots in the New Thought movement of the late 19th century.
 Figures like Napoleon Hill (Think and Grow Rich), Neville Goddard, and more recently Dr. Joe Dispenza have all built on variations of this framework.

-My take: the Law of Attraction as a strict metaphysical law the idea that thoughts literally emit frequencies that rearrange the universe has no scientific support.
-But as a psychological framework the idea that your dominant thoughts influence your perception, motivation, and behavior, which in turn influence your outcomes it’s actually quite sensible.
+My take: the Law of Attraction as a strict metaphysical law — the idea that thoughts literally emit frequencies that rearrange the universe — has no scientific support.
+But as a psychological framework — the idea that your dominant thoughts influence your perception, motivation, and behavior, which in turn influence your outcomes — it’s actually quite sensible.
 The packaging is mystical.
 The underlying mechanism is often just good psychology.
+If you want a full honest analysis of this question, read our dedicated article on whether you can really attract money with your thoughts.

 Subconscious Reprogramming

-Many programs claim to work by reprogramming your subconscious mind replacing limiting beliefs about money (“I’m not good with money,” “rich people are greedy,” “I don’t deserve wealth”) with empowering ones.
+Many programs claim to work by reprogramming your subconscious mind — replacing limiting beliefs about money with empowering ones.

 This has some legitimate scientific basis, though the speed and ease with which programs claim it happens is often wildly overstated.
-I explored this topic in depth in my article on why your subconscious may be blocking financial abundance.
+I explored this topic in depth in my article on how subconscious reprogramming actually works — including the role of theta states, repetition, and emotional imprint in creating lasting change.

 Brainwave Frequencies